chatenrk/Cloud-Platform-Tips/README.md

 | ----------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | @sap/cds-dk | The command line client and development toolkit for the SAP Cloud Application Programming Model (CAP). <br> To install run the npm command <br> `npm i -g @sap/cds-dk`                                            |
 | hana-cli    | A developer-centric HANA command line tool, particularly designed to be used when performing local HANA development in non-SAP tooling (like VSCode) <br> To install run the npm command <br> `npm i -g hana-cli` |

+### Install and configure cloud connector

+#### Prepare environment for Docker Image

+:point-right:Create a new Directory and subdirectory called `container-scc/` and `sapdownloads/` respectively

 ## Quick Access Commands